simonsobs/sotodlib/docs/site_pipeline.rst

 - `likelihood`, the liklihood of the match for each detector.
 - `outliers`, flag that shows which detectors look like outliers.

-In the case where this element is run on a single observation the datasets will be contained in a group named after the `obs_id`.
-In this case the results can be found using the ManifestDb specified in the config file, this ManifestDb is indexed by `obs_id`.
+If the input contained only a single observation the results can be found using the ManifestDb specified in the config file, this ManifestDb is indexed by `obs_id`.

 Support